Unbabel/COMET/docs/source/training.md

 # Train your own Metric

-To train our models we rely on [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/0.8.4/) Library.
+To train our models we rely on the [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/0.8.4/) Library.
 This means that all our models are [Lightning Modules](https://pytorch-lightning.readthedocs.io/en/0.8.4/lightning-module.html).

 To train a new metric we just need to run 1 command: